San Francisco Shock: 2019–2020: Back-to-back championships

-For the 2020 season, the Shock debuted new colors, trading the orange, grey, and gold color scheme that the team had used for two years, in favor of black and silver, as an homage to the Oakland Raiders, with orange as an accent.
-Heading into their 2020 season, the Shock picked up sniper specialist Lee "Ans" Seon-chang in the offseason.
+In the 2020 season, the San Francisco Shock introduced a new color scheme, transitioning from their previous orange, grey, and gold colors to black and silver, with orange accents, paying homage to the Oakland Raiders.
+As they prepared for the 2020 season, the Shock brought in sniper specialist Lee "Ans" Seon-chang.

-After starting the season with a 5–2 record, 2019 MVP sinatraa retired from competitive Overwatch to pursue a career in Valorant.
-Three weeks later, the Shock transferred DPS Park "Architect" Min-ho to the Hangzhou Spark and signed former Vancouver Titans flex support Lee "Twilight" Joo-seok.
-The Shock won their franchise's second midseason tournament title on May 24, 2020, after defeating the Florida Mayhem in the North American May Melee finals, 4–2, behind an aggressive playstyle from super.
-Having lost not a match since March, the Shock claimed the top seed in the North American Summer Showdown; however, the team fell to the Paris Eternal in the semifinals.
-The Shock continued their regular season win streak throughout July and claimed the top seed in the North America Countdown Cup.
-San Francisco reached the finals, where they took down the Philadelphia Fusion to claim their second midseason tournament title of the 2020 season.
-In their first match after the title win, the Shock again faced the Fusion and were swept 0–3, ending their regular season win streak and locking them into the second seed of the North America playoffs bracket.
-The team finished the regular season with 18 wins, 7 bonus wins from midseason tournaments, and 3 losses, giving them an effective regular season record of 25–3.
-Ans, ChoiHyoBin, and Viol2t were awarded Role Star commendations on the season, while ChoiHyoBin and Viol2t were also nominated for the league's most valuable player award.
+In the 2020 season, the San Francisco Shock underwent several roster changes.
+Following a 5–2 start, Sinatraa retired from competitive Overwatch to pursue a career in Valorant.
+Three weeks later, Architect was transferred to the Hangzhou Spark, and the Shock signed flex support player Lee "Twilight" Joo-seok.
+The Shock won their franchise's second midseason tournament title on May 24, 2020, after defeating the Florida Mayhem in the North American May Melee finals, 4–2.
+Despite a loss to the Paris Eternal in the semifinals of the Summer Showdown, the Shock continued their strong performance and clinched the top seed in the Countdown Cup, ultimately winning the tournament by defeating the Philadelphia Fusion in the finals.
+With a regular season record of 18 wins, 7 bonus wins from midseason tournaments, and 3 losses, the Shock finished with an effective regular season record of 25–3.
+Ans, ChoiHyoBin, and Viol2t received Role Star commendations, and ChoiHyoBin and Viol2t were nominated for the league's Most Valuable Player award. while ChoiHyoBin and Viol2t were also nominated for the league's most valuable player award.

-In the North America playoffs bracket, San Francisco defeated the eighth-seeded Washington Justice, the seventh-seeded Atlanta Reign, and top-seeded Philadelphia Fusion to advance to the Grand Finals bracket.
-The Shock faced Seoul Dynasty in the first round of the Grand Finals bracket on October 8.
-After the Shock came out with a quick 2–0 lead, the Dynasty evened up the score, winning the following two maps; however, San Francisco won the final map of the match and moved on to the upper bracket finals.
-The team faced Asia's top-seeded Shanghai Dragons in the upper finals, where, again, the Shock started the match with a 2–0 lead, but the Dragons tied up the series after four maps.
-The Shock won the final map of the match to advance to the Grand Finals match.
-The Shock faced the Seoul Dynasty in the Grand Finals on October 10.
-Behind Grand Finals MVP Striker, the Shock defeated the Dynasty by a score of 4–2 to win their second consecutive OWL championship.
+In the North America playoffs bracket, the San Francisco Shock emerged victorious against the Washington Justice, the Atlanta Reign, and the Philadelphia Fusion to advance to the Grand Finals bracket.
+They faced the Seoul Dynasty in the first round, where they took a 2–0 lead but allowed the Dynasty to tie the series.
+However, the Shock prevailed in the final map to advance.
+In the upper finals, they faced the Shanghai Dragons, again taking a 2–0 lead before the Dragons equalized.
+The Shock secured their place in the Grand Finals match by winning the final map.
+On October 10, they faced the Seoul Dynasty in the Grand Finals, and the Shock claimed a 4–2 victory to win their second consecutive Overwatch League championship.
+Striker was named the Grand Finals MVP.